uclapi/uclapi/README.md

 To update the blogs displayed on frontpage you can run the command ```python manage.py update_medium```.
 This will retrieve a number of articles from our blog and insert them into the front-end.
 The amount retrieved is set in settings.py with the varibale `MEDIUM_ARTICLE_QUANTITY` **Note: the front end does not require rebuilding after this**

 ### Database Updating Commands
 These were covered above but for completeness you have at your disposal these commands to switch the lock of the database and then update them.
+The mini occupeye cache only caches a small subset of data while the full one caches everything.
+In prod the mini is run every 2 mins while the full one is run every day at 2 AM.
 ```
 python manage.py create_lock
 python manage.py update_gencache
 python manage.py create_timetable_lock
 python manage.py update_timetable_gencache
+python manage.py feed_occupeye_cache
+python manage.py feed_occupeye_cache_mini
 ```
 **Note: As said previously these require valid credentials and for you to be on the UCL network to use**